fragae75/TestLOSamples/README.md

 - IFTTT : the idea is to trigger an event to automate an IFTTT applet
 	- IFTTT : get an IFTTT key, create an applet with Webhooks.
 Through Webhook you can automate mail/SMS/Twitter/facebook notifications...
-	- Live Objects : assuming you have created an API key.
+		- Live Objects : assuming you have created an API key. get events
 			- Create a matching rule : (https://liveobjects.orange-business.com/api/v0/eventprocessing/matching-rule) ex :         "dataPredicate": {
             ">": [
                 {